newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/landscape-architect-license.md

 - Citizenship/immigration status
 - Child support information, if applicable
 - History of drug use, if applicable
-- A criminal background check, if applicable
+- A criminal background check
 - List of licenses or certifications, past and present, if applicable
 - History of disciplinary actions, suspended licenses, if applicable
 - Name and address of the college or university where you earned - your undergraduate degree